-- state and federal legislative and regulatory actions or developments relating to the environment, including those related to global climate change; - other state and federal legislative and regulatory actions or developments affecting various aspects of our business, including, among others, energy deregulation or re-regulation, pipeline integrity and safety, health care reform, financial reform and tax legislation; - timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - · the timing and outcome of any audits, disputes and other proceedings related to taxes; - problems with construction, implementation of necessary technology or other issues with respect to major capital projects that result in delays or in cost overruns that cannot be recouped in rates; - industrial, commercial and residential growth in our service territory and changes in market demand, including the effects of energy efficiency measures and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas and natural gas liquids, and the effects of geographic and seasonal commodity price differentials; - the timing and extent of changes in the supply of natural gas, including supplies available for gathering by our field services business and transporting by our interstate pipelines; - · weather variations and other natural phenomena; - · the impact of unplanned facility outages; - · changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - · actions by credit rating agencies; - · effectiveness of our risk management activities; - inability of various counterparties to meet their obligations to us; - non-payment for our services due to financial distress of our customers;
+- state and federal legislative and regulatory actions or developments affecting various aspects of our business, including, among others, energy deregulation or re-regulation, pipeline integrity and safety, health care reform, financial reform and tax legislation; - · state and federal legislative and regulatory actions or developments relating to the environment, including those related to global climate change; - · timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - · the timing and outcome of any audits, disputes and other proceedings related to taxes; - problems with construction, implementation of necessary technology or other issues with respect to major capital projects that result in delays or in cost overruns that cannot be recouped in rates; - industrial, commercial and residential growth in our service territory and changes in market demand, including the effects of energy efficiency measures and demographic patterns; - the timing and extent of changes in commodity prices, particularly natural gas and natural gas liquids, and the effects of geographic and seasonal commodity price differentials, including the effects of these circumstances on re-contracting available capacity on our interstate pipelines; - the timing and extent of changes in the supply of natural gas, including supplies available for gathering by our field services business and transporting by our interstate pipelines; - · weather variations and other natural phenomena; - the direct or indirect effects on our facilities, operations and financial condition resulting from terrorism, cyber attacks, data security breaches or other attempts to disrupt our businesses or the businesses of third parties, or other catastrophic events; - the impact of unplanned facility outages; - changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - · actions by credit rating agencies;

-- the ability of GenOn Energy, Inc. (GenOn) (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc.) and its subsidiaries to satisfy their obligations to us, including indemnity obligations, or obligations in connection with the contractual arrangements pursuant to which we are their guarantor; - the outcome of litigation brought by or against us; - · our ability to control costs; - the investment performance of CenterPoint Energy, Inc.'s pension and postretirement benefit plans; - our potential business strategies, including restructurings, acquisitions or dispositions of assets or businesses, which we cannot assure you will be completed or will have the anticipated benefits to us; - · acquisition and merger activities involving us or our competitors; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2010, which is incorporated herein by reference, and other reports we file from time to time with the Securities and Exchange Commission.
+- effectiveness of our risk management activities; - inability of various counterparties to meet their obligations to us; - non-payment for our services due to financial distress of our customers; - the ability of GenOn Energy, Inc. (GenOn) (formerly known as RRI Energy, Inc., Reliant Energy, Inc. and Reliant Resources, Inc.) and its subsidiaries to satisfy their obligations to us, including indemnity obligations, or obligations in connection with the contractual arrangements pursuant to which we are their guarantor; - the outcome of litigation brought by or against us; - our ability to control costs; - the investment performance of CenterPoint Energy, Inc.'s pension and postretirement benefit plans; - our potential business strategies, including restructurings, acquisitions or dispositions of assets or businesses, which we cannot assure you will be completed or will have the anticipated benefits to us; - · acquisition and merger activities involving us or our competitors; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2010, which is incorporated herein by reference, and other reports we file from time to time with the Securities and Exchange Commission.